A GUIDE FOR FIRST TIME VISITORS TO INDIA’S CAPITAL

 Choose accommodation wisely.
 Central Delhi and South Delhi are the safest places to stay, and are close to most tourist locations.
 You can find accommodation to suit all budgets and tastes.
 For the top of the range luxury, I suggest The Leela Palace Hotel.
 Read about my wonderful stay.

 Another option is to stay just outside of Delhi in one of the suburbs.
-Noida is worth considering, as you can stay at a great hotel for a little cheaper than in Delhi.
+Noida is worth considering, as you can stay at a great hotel for less.

 As a first time traveller to Delhi, I suggest avoiding street food, unless you’re on a food tour.
 Food cooked by street vendors is often prepared using unhygienic practices and utensils washed in dirty water.
 As tourists, many of us come from developed countries and haven’t been exposed to conditions of developing nations.
 If you are really tempted, try a small amount and see if you are ok afterwards.
 You may be lucky and not get sick.
 Personally, I wouldn’t buy food sold on the ground or uncovered in busy streets, or from places that look dirty.
 I am vulnerable to food poisoning and have been sick in developing countries after eating food unhygienically prepared.